pjanec/TestCaser/readme.md

 An element can be specified either directly (like a file can be specified by its path in the file system) or indirectly via preset names.

-The followinf section list the most common specifiers:
+The following section list the most common specifiers:

 ## <*fileSpec*>

+Specifies a file path.

 Examples of diferent ways how to specify a file:
 ```javascript
 "path/to/file.txt" // file path